aedrax/QtVanity/README.md

 ## Features

 * **Real-time Editing:** Type QSS code and see changes apply instantly to the entire application.
-* **Complete Widget Zoo:** Includes specific tabs/pages for all standard widgets (Buttons, Inputs, Views, Containers, Dialogs) to make sure no UI element is left unstyled.
+* **Complete Widget Zoo:** Includes specific tabs/pages for all standard widgets (Buttons, Inputs, Views, Containers, Dialogs, Display, MainWindow, Advanced) to make sure no UI element is left unstyled.
 * **State Simulation:** Easily toggle widgets between enabled/disabled and read-only/editable states to test pseudo-states like `:disabled` or `:hover`.
 * **Dual-Stack Support:** Native support for both **Qt 5 (5.15+)** and **Qt 6**.
 * **Syntax Highlighting:** Full syntax highlighting for QSS selectors, properties, pseudo-states, sub-controls, and comments.
+* **Color Swatch Overlay:** Visual color preview for color values in your stylesheet.
+* **Variable Management:** Define and manage QSS variables for reusable style values.

 ## Prerequisites